How to apply

 How to apply to be examined to obtain a certificate of competence to practise in one or more statutory functions.

-Regulator Portal - Mining Worker's section now live
+Regulator Portal - Mining Worker's section to apply

-We have introduced a Mining Worker's section to the Resources Regulator portal to enable workers to apply for examinations, certificates of competence and practicing certificates online.
+Mining Worker's section can be accessed via the Resources Regulator portal to enable workers to apply for examinations, certificates of competence and practicing certificates online.

 Four steps to gaining your statutory function certificates